-- identification of difficulties; - records of the pupil's progress in National Curriculum tests and any other standardised test results; - IEP's at both Early Years and Early Years Action Plus, or School Action and School Action Plus; - advice from outside agencies which has already been gathered and acted upon; - parental views.
+- identification of difficulties; - evidence of asses ,plan, do review cycle with a minimum of two rounds of SEN Support plans - child one page profile to include wishes and feelings. - records of the pupil's progress in National Curriculum tests and any other standardised test results; - advice from outside agencies which has already been gathered and acted upon; - parental views, wishes and feelings.